 01 Nov Executive Spotlight: Tracy Alloway

 “I like forensic accounting, financial crisis hindsight, and kittens.”
-Tracy Alloway’s bio on her Twitter page is helpfully indicative of the type of content her followers can expect from her: a healthy blend of financial insights and humor.
+What Tracy Alloway has in her bio on her Twitter page is helpfully indicative of the type of content her followers can expect from her: a healthy blend of financial insights and humor.
 Formerly the US financial correspondent for the Financial Times, Tracy now works as Executive Editor for Bloomberg Markets.
 As the face of one of the largest financial magazines in the United States, Tracy positions herself as a thought leader within the financial news industry in order to promote both herself—and, by extension, Bloomberg as a whole—as a reliable provider of the most recent information and original insights.
 To this end, Tracy takes full advantage of Twitter’s fast-paced and discussion-focused nature, using it as her primary platform for leading the online conversation.

 Let’s shift the Executive Spotlight onto how Tracy effectively uses Twitter to accomplish this goal.

 Tracy is clearly no rookie when it comes to Twitter, and she utilizes many of the most important features offered.
 Her bio, quoted above, infuses personality with her pertinent professional information, such as her job titles, former job title, and her website.
 Rather than pinning her personal favorite tweet to her profile, she correctly uses the Pinned Tweet feature to disclose important, recent information that her page visitors will find relevant.
 Currently, it is a tweet announcing her new job that links to her own website.